-Introduction to the Bankruptcy process.
-Fundamental understanding the US Bankruptcy Code and debtor's rights under Chapter 7 & 13 Bankruptcy.
-Prerequisites: PLS 101, 102, and 103
+Students will be presented with an introduction to the Bankruptcy process.
+Students will gain a fundamental understanding of the US Bankruptcy Code and debtor's rights under Chapter 7 & 13 Bankruptcy.
+Prerequisites: PLS 101 and 102 with a C or better.